hawkwynd/pi-tube/README.md

 Change `OC_OMNITUBE_1` to a unique identifier which you'll use in omniTube admin to register.
 The PI_UID must exist in the mysql database and be assigned to a client record, which is in turn assigned to a campaign, and assigned to a customer.

+Save the file.

+## Run the fetch.sh

+From the pi-omnitube directory run:

+`bash fetch.sh`

+and let it run.

+`^c to abort the process` -- you may have to hit it several times quickly.

 ## The relationship Schema:
 A customer can have many campaigns.
 A campaign can have many clients.